-The goal is Specific (user-generated content), Measurable (100 customers), Attainable (via a branded Instagram hashtag), Relevant (featuring the new product line), and Timely (by December 31, 2020).
+The goal is specific (user-generated content), measurable (100 customers), attainable (via a branded Instagram hashtag), relevant (featuring the new product line), and timely (by December 31).

 These answers will depend on your overarching campaign goal.
-Here are a few examples of metrics based on the campaign objectives I mentioned above.
+Here are a few examples of metrics based on the campaign goals I mentioned above.